 I often travel solo and am usually I’m well-prepared, but this road trip to Banff National Park and Yoho National Park was another story!
-I was mainly concerned with making sure I had winter tires on my car and how much snow would be on Rogers Pass, so I didn’t pay as much attention to the fine details of my trip like when access to some locations closed for the winter season.
+I was mainly concerned with making sure I had winter tires on my car and how much snow would be on Rogers Pass, so I didn’t pay as much attention to the fine details of my trip as when access to some locations closed for the winter season.

 I mapped out all of the Instagram-worthy points of interest that I wanted to visit such as Emerald Lake and the Natural Bridge near Field, BC and Lake Louise, Alberta.
 I even made a Google map to make sure it was all within driving distance for each day—pretty cool, hey?
 But just you wait… Here are my lessons learned…

 Make sure ALLLL your cameras have memory cards in them.
 Yes.
 I didn’t do this and had to buy an overpriced card in Banff that I barely used.
 Yes, that’s right.
 I discovered that my Sony a7 is my new favourite camera and used it the majority of the time.
 It will be “the” camera for me for a very long time—at least I have an extra memory card now!
 Just need to start collecting lenses.
 Let me know in the comments below what your favourite lenses are!

 Banff Gondola…definitely a MUST but prepare ahead of time.
 If you think you’re dressed warm enough…you’re not.
 I was in my heaviest, longest winter coat for -60,000°C, fuzziest scarf, and winter boots with heavy-duty tread, but if I had nuts they would have frozen off.
 And I was there in the fall…winter is coming.
 Brrr… Remember you’re at the top of Sulphur Mountain and the Canadian Rockies and it’s very windy—it will go through any sweater or yoga pants you have on… dress warm!